Health

 Gastrointestinal Tract – Definition, Role & Layers

-What is the Meaning of Gastrointestinal Tract?
+What is the Meaning of (GI) Gastrointestinal Tract

 The gastrointestinal (GI) tract, also known as the digestive or alimentary tract, is a part of the digestive system and has a connection from the mouth to the anus.
 The digestive system of the human body and animals contains organs, including the mouth, esophagus, stomach, small intestine, large intestine, rectum, and anus.
 These organs transport liquids and foods through the body when they are swallowed, digested, and absorbed.
 Overall, you can understand that the food is consumed from the mouth.
 After digesting all the nutrients and having energy, this food is out as a waste from the anus as feces.